hoangdv2429/Apriori-basket-optimization/README.md

 - Google colab connected to Google drive.

-- Run local by using visual studio with Jupiter, Python, Pylance extension.
+- OR Run local by using visual studio with Jupiter, Python, Pylance extension.
 - Infos on packages needed is included in notebook.